ruby/gem_rbs_collection/docs/CONTRIBUTING.md

 3. Write RBS files
 4. Write tests

+If the type is already defined in gem_rbs_collection, edit the RBS file, test file.

 (And you can open a pull request to get your code published.)

 ### Set up environment